-- the information given in the Trustees' Report including the Strategic Report for which the financial statements are prepared is consistent with the financial statements. - the Trustees' Report has been prepared in accordance with applicable legal requirements.
+- the information given in the Trustees' Report including the Strategic Report for the financial year for which the financial statements are prepared is consistent with the financial statements. - the Trustees' Report and the Strategic Report has been prepared in accordance with applicable legal requirements.